Changissnz/selfinterest/README.md

 Human beings can be the most insulting there is.
 There is no way around this statement if considered in the holistic sense.
-For statements that become reasons such as the one two sentences back, the "self" develops behavior in thinking and action based on the experience.
+For statements that become reasons such as the one two sentences back, the "self" develops certain behaviors in thinking and action based on the experience.
 The host of the "self", upon belief that their siblings have been informing on them to the police to keep them broke and terrorized, has other notions of blood.
 The host of the "self", upon believing that they have been treated like a lab rat for lethal